tesults/wdio-tesults-reporter/README.md

 ## License

-Distributed under the terms of the MIT license, "@wdio/tesults-reporter" is free and open source software
+Distributed under the terms of the MIT license, "wdio-tesults-reporter" is free and open source software

 ## Issues